COVID-19 vaccine

 Infant programme

-The COVID-19 vaccine is being offered to children aged six months to four years at higher risk of coronavirus, in line with the Joint Committee on Vaccination and Immunisation (JCVI) advice.
+The COVID-19 vaccine is being offered to children aged six months to four years who are immunosuppressed, in line with the Joint Committee on Vaccination and Immunisation (JCVI) advice.

-Children at serious risk from the complications of coronavirus infection include:
+Children at serious risk from the complications of coronavirus infection include those:

-- those whose immune systems don’t work as well (immunosuppression)
+- whose immune systems don’t work as well (immunosuppression)

-- those with long term serious conditions affecting their health
+- with long term serious conditions affecting their health

 Some parents may receive a letter or a phone call to invite their child to an HSC Trust clinic for vaccination.